-Technical Help for Tuscan Boilers
+Technical Help RE Boilers

 Benton is a subsiduary of Nu-Way Burners, a British Company established in 1948.
 The Bentone products are often more familiar than their brand: these include the B9, Sterling and Electro oil burners.
 These were sold under the EOGB brand and fitted to Danesmoor, Myson, Trianco and Potterton boilers.